Fukiage Palace: Building structure and role

 This palace is where the Emperor lives, not to be confused with the main palace (宮殿, Kyūden), where various imperial court functions and receptions take place, and where most dinners with foreign heads of state happen.

 Official name

-In accordance with the imperial naming conventions, it was renamed Fukiage Sento Palace (吹上仙洞御所, Fukiage Sentō Gosho) when Akihito abdicated on 30 April 2019.
+In accordance with the imperial naming conventions, it was renamed Fukiage Sento Palace (吹上仙洞御所, Fukiage Sentō Gosho) when Emperor Akihito abdicated on 30 April 2019.
 Akihito left the palace on March 31, 2020.
-Naruhito moved in in September 2021.
+His son Naruhito moved in there in September 2021.
 When the Emperor resides, it is simply referred to as the Imperial Palace (御所, Gosho).